Skip to main content

 • Storage: Low-profile, metal block

-It doesn’t have every extra piece like a honing steel or shears, but it is the sharpest set of knives in the group.
+It doesn’t have every extra piece like a honing steel or shears, but it is one of the sharpest set of knives in the group.
 The chef’s knife feels like an effortless extension of your arm, and the serrated bread knife slices through a crusty baguette surprisingly easily.

 If price isn’t an issue, these ultra-sharp, super-light knives are a perfect choice.
 They make a great upgrade set and would definitely be on my wedding registry if I had one in the near future.